ut-ims-robotics/ros_training/source/day1/ubuntu_shell.rst

 Stopping Jobs
 *************
  #.
-Type `./sample_job`.
+Type :code:`./sample_job`.

     * The program will start running.

  #.
-Press Control+C.
+Press :kbd:`Control+C`.

     * The program should exit.

  #.
-Type `./sample_job sigterm`.
+Type :code:`./sample_job sigterm`.

     * The program will start running.

  #.
-Press Control+C.
+Press :kbd:`Control+C`.

     * This time the program will not die.

 Stopping "Out of Control" Jobs
 ******************************
  #.
 Open a new terminal window.
  #.
-Type `ps ax`.
+Type :code:`ps ax`.
  #.
-Scroll up until you find `python ./sample_job sigterm`.
+Scroll up until you find :code:`python ./sample_job sigterm`.

     * This is the job that is running in the first window.
-    * The first field in the table is the ID of the process (use `man ps` to learn more about the other fields).
+    * The first field in the table is the ID of the process (use :code:`man ps` to learn more about the other fields).

  #.
-Type `ps ax | grep sample`.
+Type :code:`ps ax | grep sample`.

     * You will notice that only a few lines are returned.
     * This is useful if you want to find a particular process
-    * _Note: this is an advanced technique called "piping", where the output of one program is passed into the input of the next.
-This is beyond the scope of this class, but is useful to learn if you intend to use the terminal extensively._
+    .. note:: This is an advanced technique called "piping", where the output of one program is passed into the input of the next.
+This is beyond the scope of this class, but is useful to learn if you intend to use the terminal extensively.

  #.
-Type `kill <id>`, where `<id>` is the job number you found with the `ps ax`.
+Type :code:`kill <id>`, where :code:`<id>` is the job number you found with the :code:`ps ax`.

  #.
-In the first window, type `./sample_job sigterm sigkill`.
+In the first window, type :code:`./sample_job sigterm sigkill`.

     * The program will start running.

  #.
-In the second window, type `ps ax | grep sample` to get the id of the process.
+In the second window, type :code:`ps ax | grep sample` to get the id of the process.

  #.
-Type `kill <id>`.
+Type :code:`kill <id>`.

     * This time, the process will not die.

  #.
-Type `kill -SIGKILL <id>`.
+Type :code:`kill -SIGKILL <id>`.

     * This time the process will exit.

 Showing Process and Memory usage
 ********************************
  #.
-In a terminal, type `top`.
+In a terminal, type :code:`top`.

     * A table will be shown, updated once per second, showing all of the processes on the system, as well as the overall CPU and memory usage.

  #.
-Press the Shift+P key.
+Press the :kbd:`Shift+P` key.

-    * This will sort processes by CPU utilization.<BR>
-    _This can be used to determine which processes are using too much CPU time._
+    * This will sort processes by CPU utilization and shows which processes are using too much CPU time.

  #.
 Press the Shift+M key.

-    * This will sort processes by memory utilization<BR>
-    _This can be used to determine which processes are using too much memory._
+    * This will sort processes by memory utilization and shows which processes are using too much memory.

  #.
-Press q or Ctrl+C to exit the program.
+Press :kbd:`q` or :kbd:`Ctrl+C` to exit the program.

 Editing Text (and Other GUI Commands)
 *************************************
  #.
-Type `gedit test.txt`.
+Type :code:`gedit test.txt`.

-    * You will notice that a new text editor window will open, and `test.txt` will be loaded.
+    * You will notice that a new text editor window will open, and :code:`test.txt` will be loaded.
     * The terminal will not come back with a prompt until the window is closed.

  #.
 There are two ways around this limitation.
 Try both...

  #. **Starting the program and immediately returning a prompt:**

     #.
 Type code:`gedit test.txt &`.

        * The :code:`&` character tells the terminal to run this command in "the background", meaning the prompt will return immediately.

     #.
-Close the window, then type `ls`.
+Close the window, then type :code:`ls`.

-       * In addition to showing the files, the terminal will notify you that `gedit` has finished.
+       * In addition to showing the files, the terminal will notify you that :code:`gedit` has finished.

  #. **Moving an already running program into the background:**

     #.
-Type `gedit test.txt`.
+Type :code:`gedit test.txt`.

        * The window should open, and the terminal should not have a prompt waiting.

     #.
-In the terminal window, press Ctrl+Z.
+In the terminal window, press :kbd:`Ctrl+Z`.

-       * The terminal will indicate that `gedit` has stopped, and a prompt will appear.
+       * The terminal will indicate that :code:`gedit` has stopped, and a prompt will appear.

     #.
-Try to use the `gedit` window.
+Try to use the :code:`gedit` window.

        * Because it is paused, the window will not run.

     #.
-Type `bg` in the terminal.
+Type :code:`bg` in the terminal.

-       * The `gedit` window can now run.
+       * The :code:`gedit` window can now run.

     #.
-Close the `gedit` window, and type `ls` in the terminal window.
+Close the :code:`gedit` window, and type :code:`ls` in the terminal window.

-       * As before, the terminal window will indicate that `gedit` is finished.
+       * As before, the terminal window will indicate that :code:`gedit` is finished.

 Running Commands as Root
 ************************
  #.
-In a terminal, type `ls -a /root`.
+In a terminal, type :code:`ls -a /root`.

-    * The terminal will indicate that you cannot read the folder `/root`.
+    * The terminal will indicate that you cannot read the folder :code:`/root`.
     * Many times you will need to run a command that cannot be done as an ordinary user, and must be done as the "super user"

  #.
-To run the previous command as root, add `sudo` to the beginning of the command.
+To run the previous command as root, add :code:`sudo` to the beginning of the command.

-    * In this instance, type `sudo ls -a /root` instead.
+    * In this instance, type :code:`sudo ls -a /root` instead.
-    * The terminal will request your password (in this case, `rosindustrial`) in order to proceed.
+    * The terminal will request your password (in this case, :code:`academy`) in order to proceed.
-    * Once you enter the password, you should see the contents of the `/root` directory.
+    * Once you enter the password, you should see the contents of the :code:`/root` directory.

-.. warning:: :code:`sudo` is a powerful tool which doesn't provide any sanity checks on what you ask it to do, so be **VERY** careful in using it._
+.. warning:: :code:`sudo` is a powerful tool which doesn't provide any sanity checks on what you ask it to do, so be **VERY** careful in using it.